← Enigma I

 If features the non-crashing wheel order (i.e. a wheel was never used in the

-same position two days in succession) and the non-consecutive Stecker rule
+same position on two successive days) and the non-consecutive Stecker rule

 (never pair two consecutive letters together, e.g. CD or KL).